Red Hen Publications

 We all think Arcturus did.

-Tom Riddle disappeared from the ww at some point between 1945–’53, after the suspicious death of Madam Hepzibah Smith, and the disappearance of two of the valuable artifacts from her extensive collection of wizarding relics.
+Tom Riddle disappeared from the ww at some point between 1945–’53, after the suspicious death of Madam Hepzibah Smith, and the disappearance of at least two of the valuable artifacts from her extensive collection of wizarding relics.

 At some point after the summer term broke up in 1945 (possibly anything up to a handful of years afterward) Albus Dumbledore made an authorized visit to Azkaban, where he interviewed Morfin Gaunt.